zopefoundation/Zope/docs/zopebook/SearchingZCatalog.rst

 Unsortable Fields
 %%%%%%%%%%%%%%%%%

-In order to sort on a index, we have to actually keep the full attribute or method value in that index.
+In order to sort on an index, we have to actually keep the full attribute or method value in that index.
 For many index types, such as DateIndex or FieldIndex, this is normally done.
-However, for text indexes, such as ZCTextIndex, TextIndex (deprecated), and TextIndexNG (described below), the index doesn't keep the actual attribute or method results in the index.
-Instead, it cleans up the input (often removing "stop words", normalizing input, lowercasing it, removing duplicates, etc., depending on the options chosen.
+However, for text indexes, such as ZCTextIndex, the index doesn't keep the actual attribute or method results in the index.
+Instead, it cleans up the input (often removing **stop words**, normalizing input, lowercasing it, removing duplicates, etc., depending on the options chosen.
 So a term paper with an attribute value of::